Over the years I’ve travelled to Thailand 3 times and explored it from top to bottom.

 Then in the evening hit the fantastic Hua Hin night market.
-Amazing food galore!

-There is also a nice beach in Hua hin (if you get the time!)
+There is also a nice beach in Hua Hin (if you get the time!)

-Ko Samui is a beautiful island and you get there via bus and boat from Hua Hin.
+Koh Samui is a beautiful island and you get there via bus and boat from Hua Hin.

-In Koh Samui you can check out big buddha, beautiful beaches and party your heart out if you want to!
+In Koh Samui you can check out Big Buddha, beautiful beaches and party your heart out if you want to!

-BUT, I have friends who have been and loved the snorkelling, and it’s definitely somewhere I will make a stop at next time I am at the full moon party.
+BUT, I have friends who have been and loved the snorkelling, and it’s definitely somewhere I will make a stop next time I am at the Full Moon Party.